 Photo: Screenshot of OTMT's first website home page (1999)

-Travel consultant Mary Stephens from London was posted to Ulaanbaatar by UK organisation 'British Executive Service Overseas' (BESO) to work with OTMT to create a feasible business plan.
+Travel Consultant - Mary Stephens was posted to Ulaanbaatar by the (BESO) 'British Executive Service Overseas' organisation to work with OTMT to create a feasible business plan.

 Photo: In office Summer 1999